magento/architecture/design-documents/graph-ql/coverage/customer-orders.md

     bundle_options: [ItemSelectedBundleOption] @doc("A list of bundle options that are assigned to the bundle product") }

+type DownloadableInvoiceItem implements InvoiceItemInterface {
+    downloadable_links: [DownloadableItemsLinks] @doc(description: "A list of downloadable links that are invoiced from the downloadable product")
+}

+type GiftCardInvoiceItem implements InvoiceItemInterface {
+    gift_card: GiftCardItem @doc(description: "Selected gift card properties for an invoice item") }

 @doc("Invoice total amount details") type InvoiceTotal {
     subtotal: Money! @doc("subtotal amount excluding, shipping, discounts and tax")